 Click to create successive points, zooming in for better accuracy.
 You can also drag the points to adjust their position if needed.
 Click the “Finish” button at the top of the screen.
 Enter a name for your route and confirm saving by clicking “OK”.
 Alternatively, you can proceed the same way as on a tablet or smartphone.

-In any case, you can also create a route by tapping or clicking an existing POI (waypoint) and selecting “Create a route” from the popup menu starting from that point.
+In any case, you can also create a route by tapping or clicking an existing POI (waypoint) and selecting “Begin route” from the popup menu starting from that point.

-Routes are saved in the route list, located in the left sidebar of the screen, accessible via the ≡ symbol in the top-left toolbar.
+Routes are saved in the Routes list, located in the left sidebar of the screen, accessible via the ≡ symbol in the top-left toolbar.

-Tap the eye icon next to each route to toggle its display on or off.
-Use the checkboxes to select routes for export or deletion.
+Tap the “eye” icon next to each route to toggle its display on or off.
+Use the checkboxes to select routes for export or remove.

 Open the left sidebar and select the “Routes” section.
 Display the route on the map by activating the “eye” symbol, then tap or right-click (depending on your device) on any part of the route.
 In the menu that appears, choose the option “Edit route”.